ArkEcosystemArchive/docs-legacy/docs/guidebook/core/docker.md

 ## Use case #2

-> Run PostgreSQL and Redis Docker containers, build and run ARK-Core container.
+> Run PostgreSQL and Redis Docker containers, build and run Ark-Core container.

 ::: tip
 Along with PostgreSQL and Redis containers, now you have also NodeJS container which mounts your local ark-core git folder inside the container and installs all NPM prerequisites.